 Lastly – communications, whether verbal or written.
 Needs to be pithy, structured – and ideally with a sense of humanity and ideally humour.
 Anything which looks like it’s been written by a robot will probably be easily replaced by AI in future.

 Probably getting invited to an event by GSMA, then disinvited because I’d said something critical.
 I shamed them publicly for it, and still hold a bit of a grudge today.
 It was roughly equivalent to Donald Trump excluding certain members of the White House press corps because they’d asked a nasty question.

 Not really sure about the industry overall, as I’ve been pretty busy and focused.
 For me, I’ve gone from 40-50% time travelling to zero.
-I’ve had to replace my 2-4 conference events per month to all-virtual.
+I’ve had to replace my 2-4 conference events per month to all-virtual and hybrid events.
 On the other hand, lots of companies seem to be spending money on insight / workshops / advisory projects instead.
 It’s been crazily busy.